alexisvdb/singleCellHaystack/README.md

 A small toy dataset is included in the package.
 The toy dataset includes:

--   'dat.expression': scRNA-seq expression of genes (rows) in cells (columns)
+-   `dat.expression`: scRNA-seq expression of genes (rows) in cells (columns)

--   'dat.tsne': a 2D representation of the cell in dat.expression
+-   `dat.tsne`: a 2D representation of the cell in dat.expression

 ``` r
 library(singleCellHaystack)